 But effectively she has no life outside this 15/24 work day and as her job is a daily assault course, that is how she dresses.
 At some level that is how she perceives her daily routine and her role in it.

 We are all our greatest assets.
 It’s important to care, believe and invest in ourselves.
 Taking pride in our appearance reflects on us professionally.
-It’s also a cut off point and a visual and physical boundary between our work personas and the rest of our lives.
+Not only is it a form of self-care, it’s also a cut off point and a visual and physical boundary between our work personas and the rest of our lives.
 We all need that vital separation in a world where our professional and personal selves can potentially slide into one undifferentiated continuum.
+This is what happened for many during the pandemic.

 A business dress code is one way of doing that.